Get insider access

 4. Best Budget Video Camera For Sports

 At the top of the list is its fantastic autofocus system.
 Sony cameras are known for their quick and accurate AF systems, and the ZV-E10 is no exception.
 It has a fully articulated screen to help shoot at different angles, a good battery life, and no recording time limit.
-Frame rates are limited compared to high-end options, but it can still record 4k video at 30 fps, with a slight crop, and 1080p video at up to 120 fps if you want to slow down the action.
+Frame rates are more limited compared to high-end options, but it can still record 4k video at 30 fps, with a slight crop, and 1080p video at up to 120 fps if you want to slow down the action.
 All in all, this is the best camera for sports videography at this price point.

 See our review

-5. Best Pocket-Sized Video Camera For Sports
+5. Best Cheap Video Camera For Sports

 See our review